mateodaza/sippy/grants/research/QUESTBOOK-SUBMISSION-FINAL.md

 ---

-### Q: What happens if a user loses WhatsApp access or changes phone numbers?
+### What happens if a user loses WhatsApp access or changes phone numbers?

 **Account Recovery Flow (M1 Deliverable):**